Does Depression Ever Go Away If Left Untreated?

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 However, most instances of depression are unlikely to go away without professional treatment, even if they fall into the above categories.
 Depression can cause people to withdraw from the very things that are likely to make them feel better.
-This includes things like taking care of their physical health, maintaining relationships with friends and families, and taking their minds off themselves.
-When someone feels depressed, they will not typically choose to do these things.
+This includes things like taking care of their physical health, maintaining relationships with friends and family, and taking their minds off themselves.
+When someone is depressed, they will not typically choose to do these things.

 Living without depression

-The strategies below may help you overcome depression, but they are best when combined with professional help.
+The strategies below may help you overcome major depression, but they are best when combined with professional help.
 A professional counselor understands how to lead you through the steps you need to start to make progress.
 There's also something helpful about talking to someone who isn't personally connected with you.

 Getty/PeopleImages